Anatomy of a Hard Cover Book

 A closer look at the binding

-The mustard colored element above is called a head band; it has an extended piece of reinforcing cloth on the side we can't see and this strengthens the spine of the book and gives a decorative edge to cover up the top of the text block.
+The mustard colored element above is called a head band; it has an extended piece of reinforcing gauze on the side we can't see and this strengthens the spine of the book and gives a decorative edge to cover up the top of the text block.
 The book block is NOT attached to the cover of the book, you can see that clearly above.
 This allows the book to open fully for better reading.

 Note: A round backed spine is the oldest type of spine, and is more durable than a square backed spine.
 Above is round.

 Head/tail band options + foil

 Head and tail bands come in many colors and weaves.
 Above top are some of the fancier varied weaves, but a solid color is also very appropriate.

 Foil stamping (above) for the front cover and spine is standard.
 It comes in metallics as well as glossy, matt or fancy exotic swirls of color.